Joseph Magliocco: Death

 On December 28, 1963, Joseph Magliocco died of a heart attack at Good Samaritan Hospital Medical Center in West Islip, New York.
 Magliocco is buried in Saint Charles Cemetery in Farmingdale, New York.

 In 1969, the authorities exhumed Magliocco's body to determine if he had been poisoned.
 This action was taken based on FBI phone tapings in which DeCavalcante crime family boss Sam DeCavalcante suggested that Joseph Bonanno poisoned Magliocco.
 However, no traces of poison were found in the body and it was re-interred at Saint Charles.

 In popular culture

 Magliocco was portrayed by Michael Rispoli in the second season of the 2019 TV series Godfather of Harlem.
+The show, which blends facts with fiction, depicts him getting killed by Vincent Gigante.